 As for the beginning of the year Eskom’s total debt stands over R419bn.
 To cope with closing “debt trap” management has requested a tariff increment by 15%.

-Hadebe claims that those steps were very steep but necessary at the same time.
-He also called the people for help, as Eskom cannot handle this issues by itself.
+Hadebe claims that those steps were drastic but necessary at the same time.
+He also called for support, as Eskom could not handle these issues on its own.